joel-lzb/Data-Art---The-Sun/README.md

 Please refer to the SWPC website for further details on the parameters.

+Here are the latest 20 Suns compiled in a single still image:
 ![SW_1998-2017-still](SW_1998-2017-still-small.png "20 Suns.")

 ## Methodology ##
 Daily space weather data was obtained from the [Space Weather Prediction Centre](https://www.swpc.noaa.gov/) warehouse.
 I compiled, cleaned and transformed the data to generate the final table: [SW\_1997-2017\_data.csv](SW_1997-2017_data.csv "SW_1997-2017_data.csv").